segmentstream-com/segmentstream-com.github.io/index.md

 ## Introduction
 ---

-**SegmentStram** is a marketing data intelligence platform which allows to import and unify data from various data sources for advanced analytics and attribution.
+**SegmentStream** is a marketing data intelligence platform which allows to import and unify data from various data sources for advanced analytics and attribution.

-Depending on the pricing plan it is possible to create the **Google Analytics** and **Google BigQuery** projects inside the SegmentStream platform.
+Depending on the pricing plan it is possible to create the **Google Analytics** and **Google BigQuery** projects inside the SegmentStream admin panel.

 ## Google Analytics project